bytzcurrency/BYTZ-Masternode-Setup/README.md

 **Step 8**

-Go to your VPS, if you are using Linux use this command and press enter:
+Go to your VPS, if you are using LINUX upload "bytz-0.1.0-x86_64-linux-gnu.tar.gz" to your home directory

-     must upload "bytz-0.1.0-x86_64-linux-gnu.tar.gz" on that VM

 **Step 9**